Archicad 28 C++ API

 } // RegisterInterface

-GSErrCode __ACENV_CALL ACAPI_AddOnAddOnCommunication_RegisterSupportedService(GSType cmdID, Int32 cmdVersion)
+GSErrCode ACAPI_AddOnAddOnCommunication_RegisterSupportedService(GSType cmdID, Int32 cmdVersion)

 Registers a command which can be used by other add-ons.

-GSErrCode __ACDLL_CALL RegisterInterface(void)
+GSErrCode RegisterInterface(void)

 In this function the add-on can register its services, and menu commands.